nitrictech/docs/docs/guides/deploy.md

 ## Set up AWS credentials

 The next step is to set up our AWS credentials with our new organization.
-Head to settings -> Credentials and click 'Create Credential'.
+Navigate to Settings -> Credentials and click **Create Credential**.

-You'll need to name your credentials and then set your AWS credentials.
+You'll need to name and store your AWS credentials.

-> If you're unsure about what these are or how to get them [click here](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).
+> If you're unsure about what these are or how to get them, see the [Understanding and getting your AWS credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) documentation from AWS.

 > Only valid credentials will work here.